ooshyun/Speech-evaluation-methods/README.md

 12. Signal distortion(SIG), Background intrusiveness(BAK), The Overall Quality of Speech(OVRL)

     This is the combination of metrics PESQ, WSS, LLR, and SEGSNR[2].

+13. MultiResolutionSTFTLoss

+    Refer to [auraloss](https://github.com/csteinmetz1/auraloss) for more details.

 Test Audio Source
 ------------------